imalsogreg/RetroProject/otherDocuments/thesisOutline.md

-% Outline: Hippocampal coding and time constraints
+% Thesis Outline: Hippocampal coding and time constraints
 % Gregory Hale

 Overview
 ========

-Three chapters about populations of neurons in the hippocampus coordinating their activity on very fine timescales, and how that coordination relates to the larger context of inputs and readouts.
+Three chapters about populations of neurons in the hippocampus coordinating their activity on very fine timescales, and how that coordination relates to the larger context of hippocampal inputs, outputs, and experimental measurements.
 In the first chapter, explore the lack of synchrony in timing of the brain rhythms underlying excitatory drive in hippocampal place cells, and the impact of those differences on the ability of distant place cells to coordinate reliably during population-wide coding events.
 In the second chapter, describe the development of a tool for detecting place cell population coding events and using the information they contain to manipulate brain activity in an experimental way.
 In the third chapter, describe the unexpected transition of retrosplenial cortex into a slow-wave-sleep like state during reward consumption, and the timing relationship between hippocampal activity and retrosplenial cortex during these events.
 Conclude with a discussion about coordinated encoding that ties the three chapters together - how does the sequential nature of coding in hippocampus relate to afferents and efferents - do they also encode information in spike sequences?
 What experiments using real-time ensemble decoding would help answer those?

+\pagebreak

 General Background
 ==================

 ## Hippocampal anatomy and physiology relevant to information coding

- - Hippocampal anatomy: cell layer and derdritic layer
+ - Hippocampal anatomy: cell layer and dendritic layer
  - Hippocampal laminar anatomy: CA1, CA3, entorhinal cortex; their connectivity
  - Hippocampal place cells
  - Theta oscillations and multiunit spike phase